On face angles of tetrahedra with a given base: Degenerate points of

 Since the condition \eqref{eq.tetr.for1} is invariant under substitutions of the form $(x,y,z) \mapsto \left(\sqrt{x^2+l},\sqrt{y^2+l},\sqrt{z^2+l}\right)$ for any constant $l\geq \max\{-x^2,-y^2,-z^2\}$, it is equivalent both for a point $D$ and its orthogonal projection $\overline{D}$ onto the plane $ABC$.
 Hence, it suffices to prove the following result.

-\begin{lemma} If the point $D$ is in the plane $ABC$, then the equality \eqref{eq.tetr.for1} holds if and only if the quadrilateral $ABCD$ to be cyclic, i.e., all its vertices lie on a circle. \end{lemma}
+\begin{lemma} If the point $D$ is in the plane $ABC$, then the equality \eqref{eq.tetr.for1} holds if and only if the quadrilateral $ABCD$ is cyclic, i.e., all its vertices lie on a circle. \end{lemma}

 \begin{proof} Let us consider some Cartesian coordinate system in the plane $ABC$.
 Suppose that $A=(a_1,a_2)$, $B=(b_1,b_2)$, $C=(c_1,c_2)$, $D=(t,s)$.
 Then it is easy to check that the left side of \eqref{eq.tetr.for1} with the negative sign is as follows: